tuu62940-boop/finalprojectProposal/proposal.md

 ### In a sentence (or list of features), define a GOOD outcome for your final project.
 I.e., what WILL you accomplish no matter what?

-A good outcome for thi
+A good outcome for this is a game that simply just works and is playable

 ### In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you THINK you can accomplish before the final project's deadline?